 About the Provost

-Dr. Liesl Folks is Senior Vice President for Academic Affairs and Provost at the University of Arizona.
-She is the chief academic officer of the university and oversees all academic programs, faculty affairs, student affairs, as well as libraries, Arizona International, Arizona Online, and student support services.
-She is also a professor in the Department of Electrical and Computer Engineering.
+Dr. Ronald Marx is the Interim Senior Vice President for Academic Affairs and Provost at the University of Arizona.
+He was appointed to the position on July 1, 2023.
+As the University's chief academic officer, he oversees all academic programs, faculty affairs, student affairs, libraries, Arizona International, Arizona Online, and student support services.

 Dr. Marx is a Professor of Educational Psychology and Dean of Education Emeritus at the University.
 During his tenure as dean, he held the Paul L. Lindsey and Kathy J. Alexander Chair.
 Previous appointments were at Simon Fraser University and the University of Michigan, where he served as the chair of the Educational Studies Program and the co-director of the Center for Highly Interactive Computing in Education (winner of a Computerworld-Smithsonian Laureate for innovation in educational technology) and the co-director of the Center for Learning Technologies in Urban Schools (winner of the Council of Great Cities’ Schools Urban Impact Award).

 Dr. Marx has raised nearly $40 million for research and development projects over his career and has authored over 300 scientific papers and articles.
 His interdisciplinary research has focused on enhancing science education, with a particular focus on urban schools, and developing teacher professional development models.
 His research over the past decade has addressed early childhood education with a special focus on technical issues associated with the measurement of school readiness.